 Ballintoy Harbour, Northern Ireland

 If you’re a House Greyjoy fan, make sure to visit the sleepy port of Ballintoy Harbour and Murlough Bay.
 These areas were transformed into the rugged Iron Islands for Theon’s homecoming scene in season 2.

 To complete your Game of Thrones travel experience, head to see the filming locations in Spain, Malta, and Croatia.
 Click here to read more.

-Season 7 of Game of Thrones premieres Sunday, July 16 on HBO.
+The final season of Game of Thrones premieres Sunday, April 14 on HBO.